Ananya-Jha-code/DolphinEye/README.md

 We have used the [pretrained weights](https://github.com/ultralytics/yolov5) of the [Microsoft COCO dataset](https://cocodataset.org/)(Microsoft Common Objects in Context)  which is a large-scale object detection, segmentation, key-point detection, and captioning dataset.
 The dataset consists of 328K images.

 ## Model Components
-The architecture used by us is YOLOv5s.
+This project used a PyTorch implementation of YOLOv5s.
 YOLOv5 is a family of compound-scaled object detection models trained on the COCO dataset, and includes simple functionality for Test Time Augmentation (TTA), model ensembling, hyperparameter evolution, and export to ONNX, CoreML and TFLite.
 The github repository to understand the model is [here](https://github.com/ultralytics/yolov5).

 The three main parts of our architecture are:
 - Model Backbone - CSPNet are used as a backbone to extract rich informative features from an input image